Oatmeal Cookie Dough Bites. No Bake, Healthy, Delicious!

 Instructions

-- Combine all ingredients, except raisins, in food processor with blade attachment.
+- Combine all ingredients, except the raisins, in a food processor with blade attachment.
 Pulse ingredients together, scraping sides as needed, until well combined.
-It should be the consistency of a thick nut butter.
+The dough is ready when it pulls away from the side of the food processor bowl and is easy to shape into balls.

-- Place "dough" on parchment paper, add raisins, and mix in to dough using hands.
-Shape dough in to 12 1-inch balls and enjoy, or cover and store in refrigerator until ready to eat.
+- Shape dough in to ~ 10 1-inch balls and enjoy, and place on the parchment paper.Enjoy right away or cover and store in refrigerator for up to 4 days, or eat.

 Nutrition